Holomorphic disks and the disk potential for a fibered Lagrangian: Transversality and compactness results

 Finally, we say that a combinatorial type $\g$ is \emph{uncrowded} if each vertex with $[v]=0$ has at most one interior marking.

 We have the following theorem about the existence of regular perturbation data to partially legitimize the counting of holomorphic configurations.

-\begin{theorem}[Transversality, \cite{floerfibrations}; Theorem 6.1] Let $E$ be a symplectic K\"ahler fibration, $L$ a fibered Lagrangian.
-Suppose that we have a finite collection of uncrowded, $\pi$-adapted, and possibly broken types $\lbrace\g\rbrace$ with Then there is a comeager subset of smooth regular data for each type and a selection that forms a regular, coherent datum.
-Moreover, we have the following results about tubular neighborhoods and orientations:
+\begin{theorem}[Transversality, \cite{floerfibrations}; Theorem 6.1] Let $E$ be a symplectic (K\"ahler) fibration and $L$ a fibered Lagrangian.
+Let $\gamma$ be a finite indexing set and suppose we have a finite collection of uncrowded, $\pi$-adapted, and possibly broken types $\lbrace\g\rbrace_{\g\in \gamma}$ with Then there is a comeager subset of smooth regular data for each type and a selection in the product space that forms a regular, coherent datum.
+Moreover, we have the following results about tubular neighbourhoods and orientations: